Find your passion! Discover your future!

 Denoted by an A in the second letter of the delivery code (e.g., FA, OA, BA).

-Students are not required to connect with instructors and other students at specific pre-scheduled times but must submit course work according to a schedule set by the instructor, often on a weekly basis.
-Meeting times may be scheduled between instructor and students or between students as needed through the course.
+Meaning "not at the same time," i.e., meeting times are not a factor.
+Students are not required to connect with instructors and other students at specific scheduled times but must submit course work according to a schedule set by the instructor, often weekly.
+Meeting times may be scheduled between instructor and students or between students as needed throughout the course.

 Self-paced